 Slowing down the stitching speed not only decreases issues but also allows you to catch any errors more quickly and fix them before they cause problems with your design.

 Choose your stabilizer based on the properties of the design you are using and the fabric that you’re embroidering on.
 If you have options, choose a cut-away or no-show mesh instead of a tear-away stabilizer.
-The former two types are softer and more pliable than tear-away, meaning less possibility for shredding as the thread continually pierces through them.
+The former two types are softer and more pliable than tear-away, meaning slightly less possibility for shredding as the thread continually pierces through them.
 Also, avoid adhesive stabilizers and even using adhesive spray, if possible.